Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Introduction

 Recent advances in deep learning, particularly convolutional neural networks (CNNs), have demonstrated extraordinary success in image recognition, natural pattern extraction, and multidimensional data analysis.
 CNNs are designed to hierarchically learn spatial features from raw visual inputs, allowing them to capture both local and global dependencies without the need for handcrafted feature engineering~\cite{lecun2015deep, krizhevsky2012imagenet}.
 In bioinformatics, deep convolutional and representation-learning architectures have been successfully applied to problems such as protein structure prediction, chromatin interaction mapping, and molecular phenotype classification~\cite{senior2020improved, schreiber2020avocado, zhou2015predicting}.

 Inspired by the above insights, we propose to leverage CNNs to analyze Circos plots derived from DCA method over the genomic sequences of SARS-CoV-2~\cite{ZENG2022PRE}, thereby enabling the automated identification of genomic variants through their epistatic signatures.
 By treating Circos plots as structured visual representations of co-mutation networks, CNNs can learn the features of the spatial configurations corresponding to different evolutionary lineages.
 Here we constructed a dataset of 1,984 Circos plots encompassing five major VOCs and developed a tailored CNN classification framework to classify the variants.
-The trained model achieved a classification accuracy of 99.26\%, demonstrating its ability to extract and generalize the complex interaction features encoded in the Circos visualizations.
+Here the classification task focuses on Alpha, Delta, Omicron, and an aggregated ``Else" category.
+This is motivated by the limited sample size and short temporal prevalence of Beta and Gamma variants in the available dataset, which makes it difficult to train statistically robust classifiers for these classes individually.
+The trained model achieved a classification accuracy of 98.68\%, demonstrating its ability to extract and generalize the complex spatial and statistical patterns encoded in the Circos visualizations.

-Our results indicate that CNNs can serve as powerful tools for detecting higher-order genetic dependencies, offering a novel avenue for quantitative epistasis inference from large-scale genomic data.
+Our results indicate that CNNs can serve as powerful tools for recognizing structural signatures associated with higher-order genetic dependencies, offering a novel avenue for rapid screening and profiling of complex evolutionary patterns from large-scale genomic data.
 Furthermore, this approach bridges the gap between statistical physics-based evolutionary modeling and artificial intelligence, providing a scalable and interpretable framework for exploring viral coevolution.
-By integrating DCA-based inference with deep learning-based visual recognition, we aim to advance our understanding of how interdependent mutations shape the adaptive mechanisms of SARS-CoV-2 and potentially other rapidly evolving RNA viruses.
+By integrating DCA-based inference with deep learning-based visual recognition, we aim to advance our understanding of the complex evolutionary landscapes of SARS-CoV-2 and potentially other rapidly evolving RNA viruses, providing a hypothesis-generating platform to guide future experimental studies.

 The remainder of this paper is organized as follows.
-Section 2 describes the framework of Direct Coupling Analysis (DCA) and the construction of our dataset.
-Section 3 presents the CNN architectures adopted in our study—VGG, MobileNet, DenseNet, and EfficientNet, while Section 4 provides the experimental results and evaluation criteria.
-Finally, Section 5 concludes the study and outlines perspectives for future development.
+Section~\ref{sec:related_work} presents the related work using wider types of AI models on sequence analysis, DCA models are introduced above, or, as appropriate, in later section.
+Section~\ref{sec:materials_methods} describes the construction of the dataset, DCA approach and CNN architectures adopted for image classifications.
+Section~\ref{sec:results} provides the experimental results and evaluation criteria.
+Section~\ref{sec:discussion} and~\ref{sec:conclusion} discuss and conclude the results in our work and outlines perspectives for future researches.